CaioMatheus-cpu/REVCA/README.md

+# Welcome
-git ## Welcome to the Offical Pedro Pathing Quickstart!
+Welcome to the NextFTC Quickstart!
+It has NextFTC & PedroPathing integration built in.

-Follow the steps on our [website](https://pedropathing.com/) to tune and setup!
-Feel Free to reach out on the [Offical Pedro Pathing Discord Server](https://discord.gg/2GfC4qBP5s)!
+(For PedroPathing, use the `nextftc-and-pedro` branch).

+---

+Check out the NextFTC Docs: <https://docs.rowanmcalpin.com/>
+Check out the PedroPathing Docs: <https://pedropathing.com/>

+Join the NextFTC Discord: <https://discord.gg/PjP9Ze6fkX>
+Join the PedroPathing Discord: <https://discord.gg/2GfC4qBP5s>